 Spanish Traveller: “Okay, thanks!”

 This is a huge mistake in Iran.
 There is a rule here called Taroof which is a very complex system of saving face.
 Taroof dictates that gifts and services are offered even if the person offering can’t afford it.
-To avoid loosing face, one should deny an offer 3 times, which gives the person who’s offering ample time to back out.
-This helps to make his generosity seem truly genuine, even if he couldn’t afford it in the first place.
+One should deny an offer 3 times, which gives the person who’s offering ample time to back out.
+This helps to make the generosity seem truly genuine, even if the person can’t afford it in the first place.